npoet/np-dev-astro/src/content/blog/week6.md

 FCS thriller alert, big win for the Grizz.

+##### Fresno State 20 - 17 Nevada

+Just close enough to keep on screen.
+Helps that it was one of 2 west coast night games this week.

 ##### Duke scored more points than Cal.

 Dont let the (lack of) a score fool you.
 Whats really important is going on in the classroom.
+Do your homework kids, maybe one day you can play football for Cal (and/) or Duke in front of literally hundreds of fans.